 Bandage Me Better is a mixed media textile project that grew out of my musings on the Give My Head Peace blog, where I explore making textiles whilst dealing with life's adversities.
 It started life as I pondered what I could make from my children's vests that they had long outgrown.

 The project uses the fabrics and processes of everyday life, from recycling worn out tea towels to kitchen dyeing techniques with onion skins and avocado pits.
+It also harnesses the restorative properties of nature; taking the time to wonder at an awe inspiring skyscape, or to marvel at how the sun fades subtle patches on a cherished piece of cloth.

-It draws heavily on the sacred value of the items that support us in the everyday; the things that help us, heal us and nurture us on our journey.
+The project draws heavily on the sacred value of the items that support us in the everyday; the things that help us, heal us and nurture us on our journey.
 We can feel deeply connected to such objects and find solace in them during times of sickness and adversity.
 There is great value to be had in reminiscing and exploring the history of textile items.

-The project aims to reflect on the experience of living through difficult times.
+It aims to reflect on the experience of living through difficult times.
 It explores how we can make meaning out of challenging experiences in our life by using the things that surround us.

 'Nearly 2 years of Covid was really tough and left me physically and emotionally exhausted.
 I needed something creative to make me feel good again and positive about the future.'